Effects of Algorithmic Visibility on Conspiracy Communities: Reddit after Epstein's 'Suicide': Introduction

 For \textbf{RQ1}, we use an Interrupted Time Series (ITS) analysis of toxicity levels and an Empath lexical category analysis of thematic shifts.
 Our analysis reveals that the core users' language changed significantly at the moment of Epstein's death, and their toxicity decreased significantly.
 Moreover, we measure a shift in the topics discussed, as mentions of \textit{violence} and \textit{crime} increased significantly, while \textit{government} and \textit{religion} are reduced.

-For \textbf{RQ2}, we construct four mutually exclusive user cohorts based on temporal boundaries and engagement focus, and we use Kaplan-Meier survival analysis to model retention trajectories and compare users who discover the community through homepage exposure versus organic pathways.
+For \textbf{RQ2}, we construct four mutually exclusive user cohorts based on temporal boundaries and engagement focus, and we use Kaplan-Meier survival analysis to model retention trajectories and compare users who enter during the heightened visibility of the death-period versus those who arrived during the earlier arrest-period.
 Users whose first post is about Epstein show higher retention compared to users whose first engagement is not related to Epstein, thus indicating that the Epstein suicide topic possibly attracted individuals with a stronger interest in conspiracy theories.

 Finally, for \textbf{RQ3}, we employ Sentence-BERT embeddings to compute semantic similarity between newcomer posts and established community discourse, and we track whether users who arrive via homepage visibility exhibit persistent linguistic divergence from community norms.
 Users who join during the arrest have significantly higher linguistic similarity to the core users of the community.
 This signal remains strong across all the observation windows, while the similarity of users joining after Epstein's death is lower across the study period.
-These findings suggest that users who organically discover the fringe community have a stronger language adaptation to long-term conspiracy theorists, potentially signaling a stronger intrinsic interest in the community.
+These findings suggest that users who discover the conspiracy community during the arrest period show a stronger language adaptation to long-term conspiracy theorists, potentially signaling a stronger intrinsic interest in the community.

 Taken together, these findings connect a concrete visibility event to broader debates about algorithmic exposure, community growth, and online radicalization, and they provide evidence about when visibility changes who appears in a community versus when it changes how that community evolves.